MadBomber/aia/man/aia.1.md

 ## SYNOPSIS

-aia [options]* PROMPT_ID [CONTEXT_FILE]* [-- EXTERNAL_OPTIONS+]
+aia [options]* PROMPT_ID [CONTEXT_FILE]*

 ## DESCRIPTION

-The aia command-line tool is an interface for interacting with an AI model backend, providing a simple way to send prompts and receive responses.
-The CLI supports various options to customize the interaction, load a configuration file, edit prompts, set debugging levels, and more.
+The aia command-line tool is an interface for interacting with an AI model, providing a simple way to send prompts and receive responses.
+The CLI supports various options to customize the interaction, load a configuration file, set debugging levels, and more.

 ## ARGUMENTS